 2. Go for a 5-Minute Walk

-Smoking breaks were your excuse to step away.
+Breaks are a perfect excuse to step away.
 You can still do that — just walk instead.
 Even a short loop around the block or your workspace boosts blood flow and dopamine while burning off restlessness.

 - Take your phone, listen to a song or podcast, and move.